zitatou/ebay25/READme.md

 # learning how to manage developers
 # I'm an engineer
-#Class 25 will all be hired
+# Class 25 will all be hired
+# Git is use for versioning